quackquackhonk/MazeGame/README.md

 # MazeGame

+Run main.py to start the program.
+(Needs python3 and pygame)

+CONTROLS:
+    - 'r' resets the maze
+    - 'space' generates the maze instantly
+    - 'g' enables slowGen, and allow you to watch the maze generate in real time
+    - Arrow keys control the player

 I like mazes so this will be fun

 I'm going to make a maze application that will allow for the generation of random mazes using different maze generation algorithms.